-To encourage a community that supports continued recovery, academic excellence, and a commitment to serving the greater UNC community, the Carolina Recovery Program provides each student a customized success plan, staff and peer support, and proactive recovery focused programing.
-We have weekly peer-led groups and staff-led programs to foster a supportive recovery-based fellowship.
+The Carolina Recovery Program's mission is to build and maintain a community that supports continued recovery, academic excellence, and a commitment to serving the greater UNC community.
+The Carolina Recovery Program provides each student a customized success plan, staff and peer support, and proactive recovery focused programing.
 Our goal is to enable our students to enjoy a normal substance-free collegiate experience while excelling at UNC-CH.
 We believe this recovery program experience will reconnect emerging leaders with their passion to make a difference in the world.